 If you’re in a situation where asking isn’t possible or doesn’t feel appropriate, the next best option is to ask someone else — who ideally knows the person — if they know how the person in question likes to be referred to.

-If you need to refer to someone but don’t know their gender or pronoun, it’s best to avoid gendered language and use the person’s name instead.
+If you need to refer to someone but don’t know their gender or pronouns, it’s best to avoid gendered language and use the person’s name instead.

 If you want to learn more about gender labels such as transgender and transsexual, check out these articles: